 5. How do you transition a client from regular attendance e.g. 5 days a week to not attending the unit?

-What make Orri unique is the use of a stepped approach to treatment.
-This means that the intensity and duration of a client’s programme is unique to them and evolves with them over time, supporting their needs at their pace.
+What makes Orri unique is the use of a stepped approach to treatment.
+This means that the intensity and duration of a client’s programme are unique to them and evolve with them over time, supporting their needs at their own pace.

 As an OT, it is our role to support the client with a plan and balanced routine for the days they are not in therapy, including the evenings and weekends.
 For, we understand empty time can be most challenging.

-It sits within the OT team to plan for and explore new occupations with the client, and to help restore engagement in occupations they used to enjoy.
-We could identify work around balancing leisure, self-care and productivity, all the while maintaining and protecting the client’s recovery progress and persona needs.
+It sits within the OT team to plan for and explore new occupations with the client and to help restore engagement in occupations they used to enjoy.
+We could identify work around balancing leisure, self-care and productivity, all the while maintaining and protecting the client’s recovery progress and personal needs.

 6. Do you use the KAWA model for creative narrative work?